 Housing as a Human Right

 Housing across California has become prohibitively expensive.
 Nowhere is this more true than in our urban cores, specifically Los Angeles and San Francisco.
 But even with their notoriously high rents in San Francisco, no city in the entire country is less affordable for the people who work in it than Los Angeles.
 Even affording to pay “median bottom-tier rents,” according to Zillow, costs working class Angelenos an incredible 121.2 percent of their income.
-The rent is too damn high.
+That is a crushing cost for everyday Angelenos.

 California has allowed our housing stock to stagnate, leaving us with between 3 and 4 million fewer homes than we need to house all of our residents.
 This shortage has driven prices ever higher, which in turn pushes up rents, and pushes our rent-burdened neighbors into homelessness at a horrifying rate.